openwebbuild/near-contract-registry/README.md

 This repo is only the initial version of the contract registry, and we'll add more enhancements later.

+- [ ] Add more contract metadata such as owners (single account or DAO), security auditors, etc.
 - [ ] Create mainnet / testnet contract registry for storing the contract metadata that could be updated by the project DAOs or owners.
 - [ ] Turn the contract registry to be maintained by a developer DAO from NEAR developer community.